Oct 21st: Arrive at Delhi

 Return to your resort in nearby Mahabalipuram at the end of the day.

-You are assisted with your check-out by an Easy Tours Travel Facilitator and then driven to Chennai airport.
+You are assisted with your check-out by Easy Tours Travel Facilitator and then driven to Chennai airport.
 Board your international flight or your flight to Mumbai/Delhi.
-Upon your arrival at Mumbai/Delhi you are greeted at the airport by an Easy Tours Facilitator & your chauffeur.
+Upon your arrival at Mumbai/Delhi you are greeted at the airport by Easy Tours Travel Facilitator & your chauffeur.
 You are provided with a personal vehicle for yourself (if Single traveler), for both of you (If Couple or Two people) or for your family (if a family is traveling).
-This is a good time to do some last minute shopping and/or sightseeing if you are so inclined.
+Do any last minute shopping and sightseeing that you feel you may have left for the end.

-stay with you until your (usually late evening) assisted check in at the airport.
-If your flight departs early in the morning you may want us to arrange a room for you so you can rest.
+stay with you till your (usually late evening) assisted check in at the airport.

 Our services end